sergiocortessat/sergiocortessat/README.md

 - Passionate about cultures, languages, behaviors, and communications overall
 - Passionate about writing all sorts of content.
 Technical and none Technical
 - Had the fortune to live in 5 different countries over 2 continents
-- Wishing to learn someday the future Italian
+- Wishing to learn someday in the future the wonderful Italian language
 - Empath and Campaigner.
 Always seeking a collective benefit.
 - Personal adviser of dozens of friends
 - Life conversations